Do I Need A Separate Bank Account For Being Self-Employed?

-Hiring an accountant is an obvious way to get your accounts in order, and a few mortgage lenders might even require you to have a qualified accountant prepare your financial information, especially if your accounts are complicated.
-If you get your accounts prepared by an accountant, both you and the lender can be confident that the figures are accurate, but that’s not the end of it!
+Hiring an accountant is an apparent approach to getting your finances in order.
+Certain mortgage lenders may require you to prepare your financial information by a trained accountant, especially if your finances are complicated.
+Of course, both you and the lender may be certain that the data in your accounts are correct if an accountant produces them, but that’s not all!

 Understand your figures

-Being overly reliant on an accountant can be dangerous.
-If you can’t demonstrate to the lender that you know what goes on with the money inside your own business, then they’ll probably be reluctant to hand over any of their own money to you.
+It’s risky to put too much faith in an accountant.
+If you can’t show the lender that you know what happens with the money in your own firm, they’ll be hesitant to give you any of their own money.

 Use accounting software

-Using FreeAgent’s accounting software is a great way to keep your finances organised and provide evidence to mortgage lenders of your business finances.
+Using FreeAgent’s accounting software is a terrific method to stay organized with your money and give documentation of your business finances to mortgage lenders.

-The dashboard overview brings together all your business’s incoming and outgoing money in one place, allowing you to keep track of your cash flow at any moment in time.
-You can also see at a glance if your invoices have been paid, or are due or are overdue, so you can quickly chase any late payers and get your finances in a good place ahead of submitting your mortgage application.
+The dashboard overview consolidates all of your company’s incoming and outgoing funds in one location, allowing you to monitor your cash flow at any time.
+You can also check at a glance if your invoices have been paid, are due, or are past due, allowing you to quickly track down any late payers and get your finances in order before completing your mortgage application.

-- Maintain a separate bank account for tax payments: Avoid spending money that is supposed to be set aside for quarterly estimated tax payments by putting the funds into a liquid (e.g., interest-bearing checking or savings) account.
+- Keep your tax payments in a separate bank account: Put the money that should be set aside for quarterly anticipated tax payments into a liquid (interest-bearing checking or savings) account to avoid spending it.

-- Budget wisely: Feast or famine economic cycles are not uncommon in small businesses.
-Preparing and regularly maintaining a budget that considers revenues, expenses and profits will allow you to save more during feast cycles so that you can survive lean periods in which your business isn’t turning over as much profit.
+- Budget carefully: Small firms’ economic cycles of abundance and scarcity are prevalent.
+Preparing and keeping a budget that considers revenues, costs, and profits can help you save more during prosperous seasons to withstand lean periods when your firm isn’t making as much money.

-- Keep credit card spending in check: Credit card debt can silently stack up and catch you unaware at bill payment time.
-If you must use a credit card, consider limiting its use to large or essential expenditures.
-Use a dedicated business credit card to make your credit card spending easier to monitor.
+- Keep your credit card spending under control: Credit card debt can build up quietly and catch you off guard when it comes time to pay your bills.
+If you really must use a credit card, restrict it to significant or necessary purchases.
+Use a distinct business credit card to keep track of your credit card expenditures.

-- Maintain an emergency fund: Having a rainy day fund will keep your business bank account from taking a significant hit when unexpected expenses arise.
-Aim to keep your emergency fund in a non-volatile liquid vehicle such as an interest-bearing savings account or a CD.
+- Maintain an emergency reserve: Having a rainy day fund can prevent your company’s bank account from taking a blow when unforeseen costs happen.
+Keep your emergency money in a non-volatile liquid vehicle like an interest-bearing savings account or a certificate of deposit.